 - Pro-tip: Above 77C grains start to cook and will create off flavours.
 You don’t have to wait until 77C to pull, you can pull it earlier.
 However, at this temperature sticky stuff like gluten is broken down so the mash becomes thinner and draining is enhanced.

 - Slowly pour in the remaining water.
 Again, this should be something like 3L.
 I use hot tap water.
 There are entire books and forums just on sparging.
 But this isn’t 1825, and you’re using a grain pipe.
 So pull it, let gravity do the work and pour a little water through just for tradition’s sake and to get that small amount of sugar that’s still in the grains.
+(Or skip this step and buy $0.14 more grain).

 - Pro-tip: Pull the grains slowly.
-When you haul it out quick the entire weight of the saturated grains compacts the bed.
+When you haul it out quick the entire weight of the saturated grains and wort compacts the bed.
 By pulling it slowly you increase the flow through the bottom while some of the grain is still floating/submerged.
-As wort drains from the grains above their weight is decreased.
+As wort drains from the grains above, their weight is decreased.
 This slow pull takes some patience, but the pay off is in a quicker flow once entirely removed.
 Careful: It can be heavy.

 - Wait until the grain pipe draining is a drip, then remove to a secondary, sanitary bucket.
 Place the lid on the robobrew to speed up the boil and put the pump tube in the opening to further keep-in the heat.
 Set at 99C so you can walk away and avoid boil-over. (set it lower if you haven’t calibrated the thermometer).
 Add anything that continued to drain from the grain pipe before the boil.